truskills/edx-platform/docs/en_us/platform_api/source/mobile/course_info.rst

 ##################################################
-Course Information Mobile API Module
+Platform Mobile Course Information API Module
 ##################################################

 .. module:: mobile_api

-This page contains docstrings and example responses for:
+This page describes how to use the platform mobile course information API to:

 * `Get Course Updates`_
 * `Get Course Handouts`_